Marissa Lloyd

 In his time away from work, Ryan enjoys making music, basketball, hiking, exercising, and spending time with family and friends.

 Phillip brings a unique blend of experience and expertise to our team at Resilient Kids Child & Family Therapy.
-With a rich background in pastoral leadership spanning over two decades and 12 years of experience as an adolescent counselor for the Commonwealth of PA, Phillip is a valuable addition to our community of faith.
+With a rich background in pastoral leadership spanning over two decades and 12 years of experience as an adolescent counselor for the Commonwealth of PA, Phillip is a valuable addition to our community.

 His journey in counseling and pastoral work has led him to the belief that individuals and families are meant to thrive in this world, and he is dedicated to helping them find peace and joy in their lives.
-Phillip is currently pursuing a Master's in Clinical Mental Health at Grand Canyon University, with an expected completion date in 2024.
-His educational journey also includes a teaching certificate from East Stroudsburg University of Pennsylvania (1994), a Master of Religious Education from Cornerstone University (1988), and a Bachelor's Degree in Pastoral Studies earned from Carin University in 1985.
+Phillip recently graduated with a Master's Degree in Clinical Mental Health Counseling from Grand Canyon University in 2024.
+His educational journey also includes a teaching certificate from East Stroudsburg University of Pennsylvania (1994), a Master of Religious Education from Cornerstone University (1988), and a Bachelor's Degree in Pastoral Studies earned from Cairn University in 1985.

 What truly sets Phillip apart is his ability to seamlessly blend pastoral insights with evidence-based clinical techniques.
 This unique combination is especially valuable in the realm of Christian counseling, where individuals can explore their faith within the context of mental health and emotional well-being.
 Please note that utilizing Phillip's spiritual background and Christian counseling is entirely optional; he respects each individual's choices and beliefs.